trevorkirpaul/tangle/README.md

 I have a udemy course where I can review testing in detail.
 It's a section that I previously skipped and it should only take one day to complete if I focus.

 This project is on hiatus until I complete that section.

+#### update:

+I finished the section and it helped...a tiny bit.
+The course was using mocha and chai but I now realize it's not a huge issue since tests are basically created the same.
+I think the few differences include the mid of assertions.

+I was hoping to gain more insight on how to test actions that invlove multiple dispatches being sent.
+I think I just need to break down what I decide to test but it' something I'm still looking into.

+I also added a few features to this app, after I finished the section of the course.

+Users can now sign in as well as the sign in persisting thanks to localStorage.
+Users can also now create a post.